Euro-Atlantic Partnership Council

 The EAPC provides an overall political framework for NATO’s cooperation with its partner countries in the Euro-Atlantic area.
 It works alongside the Partnership for Peace (PfP), which was created in January 1994.
-There are 50 members, including all 30 NATO member countries and 20 Partnership for Peace countries.
+There are 50 members, including all 32 NATO member countries and 18 Partnership for Peace countries.
 Of its members, the United States has had a notable role in the council.
 In the post-Cold War era, the United States served as one of the key members of the EAPC that continued to push for engagement with Russia, which is an EAPC partner country.

+Following the Russian invasion of Ukraine, Russia and Belarus were suspended from the Council.

 Background

 The NACC and PfP

 The EAPC serves as a successor of the NACC.
 The NACC, established in 1991, was created with the intention of being a forum of discussion and cooperation with NATO’s former Warsaw Pact adversaries.
 The NACC allowed for multilateral political consultation and cooperation, which helped build confidence in the early 1990s.
 Additionally, the NACC paved the way for the launch of the PfP in 1994.
 NATO launched the PfP with the goal of forging a real partnership of peace, instead of simply engaging in the dialogue.
 Its role was to expand and intensify political and military cooperation throughout Europe, increase stability, diminish threats to peace, and build relationships.
 However, the PfP needed the assistance of another organization, such as the EAPC, to work on these tasks.

 By 1997, the Allies involved in the NACC recognized the desire to build a security forum that would include other Western European partners.
 Partners were beginning to deepen cooperation with NATO, and support for defence reform and transitions towards democracy were increasing.
 They needed a forum that was larger and better suited for increasingly sophisticated relationships, and therefore the EAPC succeeded the NACC in 1997.